catbus00/starwars/README.md

 ## Install

-Download or copy the css, html, and js files in the repository if you want to make your own copy.
+Download or copy thw following files in the repository if you want to make your own copy.

+1. style.css
+2. index.html
+3. main.js

 ## Usage